darkarnium/darkarnium.github.io/_posts/2023-03-25-Reverse-engineering-a-Novation-FLKey-I.md

 image:
 ---

-A few months ago I bought a Novation FLKey to use as a MIDI controller with several devices which aren't connected to a DAW.
+A few months ago I bought a Novation FLKey to use as a MIDI controller for several devices which aren't connected to a DAW.

 Of course, it later turned out that due to a combination of subtle quirks or